sikehish/Advertising-Agency-DBMS/README.md

 **Frontend (React):**

-* **Tailwind CSS & Chakra UI **: Powerful libraries for building responsive and stunning user interfaces
+* **Tailwind CSS**: Powerful libraries for building responsive and stunning user interfaces
-* **Recharts **: Data visualization library for creating insightful and captivating charts and graphs
+* **Recharts**: Data visualization library for creating insightful and captivating charts and graphs
-* **MySQL **:  The reliable relational database for storing all your agency's data
+* **MySQL**:  The reliable relational database for storing all your agency's data

 ### Project Highlights: